 There are a variety of different global and supranational/regional biogeographic schemes in use.
-No single scheme may be universally appropriate or acceptable and Contracting Parties are urged (in the annex to Resolution VII.11) to apply a regionalization scheme which they determine to be the most appropriate and scientifically rigorous approach available.
+No single scheme may be universally appropriate or acceptable and Contracting Parties are urged (in the annex to Resolution VII.11) to apply a regionalization scheme which they determine to be the most appropriate and scientifically rigorous approach available, taking into account that the additional guidance adopted by Resolution IX.1 Annex B indicates that it is generally most appropriate to use a continental, regional or supranational scheme rather than a national or subnational one.

-- 14. Physical features of the site: A succinct description of the principal physical characteristics of the site covering the following features (where relevant): - Geology and geomorphology (general features); - Soil type and chemistry range (Soil family name(s); indication of mineral vs. organic content; typical pH range of soil); - Sediment characteristics; - Origins (natural or artificial); - Hydrology (including seasonal water balance, inflow, infiltration and outflow, saltwater intrusion).
-Further detail, notably the hydrological values and functions of the site should be included in section 15.
-Hydrological values; - Water quality (typical physico-chemical characteristics); - Depth, fluctuations and permanence of water; - Tidal range and variations;
+- 16. Physical features of the site: A succinct description of the principal physical characteristics of the site covering the following features (where relevant): - Geology and geomorphology (general features); - Soil type and chemistry range (Soil family name(s); indication of mineral vs. organic content; typical pH range of soil); - Sediment characteristics; - Origins (natural or artificial); - Hydrology (including seasonal water balance, inflow, infiltration and outflow, saltwater intrusion).
+Further detail, notably the hydrological values and functions of the site should be included in section 18, Hydrological values; - Water quality (typical physico-chemical characteristics); - Depth, fluctuations and permanence of water;

-- Downstream area (especially in the case of wetlands that are important in flood control); - Climate include here only the most significant regular climatic features, e.g., annual rainfall and average temperature range, distinct seasons, typical flooding and drought periods, and any other normal climatic factors affecting the wetland.
-Recent major or extreme climate events, e.g. flood, drought, hurricane, cyclone or other storm, atypical period of extreme temperatures, etc, that have had an adverse impact on the site should be detailed under section 24.
-Factors adversely affecting the site's ecological character). - 15.
-Physical features of the catchment area: A succinct characterisation of the catchment area, covering: - surface area; - general geology and geomorphological features; - general soil types - general land use - climate (including characterisation of climate type); - 16.
-Hydrological values: A description of the principal hydrological values of the wetland, for example, the ecosystem services that they provide to people.
-This may include, but not necessarily be limited to, its role in flood control, groundwater replenishment, shoreline stabilization, sediment & nutrient retention and export, climate change modification, and water purification and maintenance of water quality.
-Hydrology of the site (as opposed to its hydrological values and functions) should be covered under section 14.
-Physical features. - 17.
-Wetland Type: In this section first list, by circling or underlining, the full range of wetland types occurring within the site, and then list the wetland types selected in order of their dominance (by area) starting with the wetland type with the largest area.
+- Tidal range and variations; - Downstream area (especially in the case of wetlands that are important in flood control); - Climate include here only the most significant regular climatic features, e.g., annual rainfall and average temperature range, distinct seasons, typical flooding and drought periods, and any other normal climatic factors affecting the wetland.
+Recent major or extreme climate events, e.g., flood, drought, hurricane, cyclone or other storm, atypical period of extreme temperatures, etc., that have had an adverse impact on the site should be detailed under section 26, Factors adversely affecting the site's ecological character). - 17.
+Physical features of the catchment area: A succinct characterisation of the catchment area, covering: - surface area; - general geology and geomorphological features; - general soil types; - climate (including characterisation of climate type). - 18.
+Hydrological values: A description of the principal hydrological values of the wetland, for example the ecosystem services that they provide to people.
+This may include, but not necessarily be limited to, the site's role in flood control, groundwater replenishment, shoreline stabilization, sediment and nutrient retention and export, climate change modification, and water purification and maintenance of water quality.
+Hydrology of the site (as opposed to its hydrological values and functions) should be covered under section 16, Physical features of the site. - 19.
+Wetland Type(s): In this section first list, by circling or underlining, the full range of wetland types occurring within the site, and then list the wetland types selected in order of their dominance (by area) starting with the wetland type with the largest area.
 The Ramsar Classification System for Wetland Type (see Annex I of this Explanatory Note and Guidelines) provides the description of what types of wetland are covered by each of the wetland type codes.
 Note that the wetland types are grouped in three major categories: marine-coastal, inland, and human-made wetlands, and that wetland types under two or more of these categories may be present within a Ramsar site, particularly if it is large.